Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear descriptions for all 5 parameters.
-The description adds no extra meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema description coverage is 100%, so the description adds no extra meaning beyond the parameter descriptions already provided in the schema.
+Baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.